Analytic solutions of neutral hyperbolic black holes with scalar hair: Properties of the planar solution ( )

 Here $\sqrt{|k|}$ is the inverse curvature radius of the hyperbolic space, and we set it to $1$ previously.
+The neutral planar black holes with momentum dissipation was studied in \cite{Ren:2021rhx}.

 The planar solution without axions has an intriguing (and peculiar) property: for $\alpha>(d-2)\sqrt{\frac{2}{d(d-1)}}$, the gauge field is automatically eliminated from the EMD system in the extremal limit $r_h\to b$.
-In this case, the gauge field is proportional to a positive power of $(r_h-b)$.
-Examples include 1-charge black hole in AdS$_5$; 1-charge and 2-charge black holes in AdS$_4$.
-Some explanations are in section 2.3 of \cite{DeWolfe:2012uv}.
+In this range of $\alpha$, the gauge field is proportional to a positive power of $(r_h-b)$.
+Examples include 1-charge black hole in AdS$_5$ \cite{DeWolfe:2012uv}; 1-charge and 2-charge black holes in AdS$_4$ \cite{Kiritsis:2015oxa}.

+Consider the AdS$_4$ solution.
+Starting with the charged planar black hole, we have $b>0$ and $c>0$.
+The condition $f(r_h)=0$ gives